Home

 - Syncopation Accent on unusual beats.
 (See p 124-145)

-Melody is the part of music you sing - and most easily remember.
-It's a succession of notes that form a musical idea.
+MELODYMelody is the part of music you sing.
+It's a succession of notes.
 In conjunct melodies the notes are close together.
 Disjunct melodies have notes that are 2 or more steps apart.

 Mozart's music can sound like ragtime because Scott Joplin was inspired by his music.
 Listen: